anweisen/JustMotd/README.md

   "motd": {
     // the motd text for pre1.16 clients, line separation with \n, colors with § "text": "pre 1.16 text",

+    // the motd text for legacy clients (1.6 and older), only one short line, no colors in 1.3 and older "legacy": "pre 1.16 text",

     // 1.16 & older support custom rgb colors, fallback to "text" above if not set "component": {